mark-mansfield/orders-io/README.md

 #### Create run sheet

 Takes all the orders and combines them into a single object, convert this to csv file , download file.

+## RoadMap
+2. Uploaded Order data containing the following items
+   name:
+   email address:
+   contact number:
+   pick up date:
+   pick up time:
+   order items:
+   Special notes - for dietary concerns:
+Uploaded order data will be in be converted from csv to json and stored.
+Summary generated data for print will be in convert from json to csv format.
+Summary data for screen will consume json data.